psmith5644/vue-map-search-test/README.md

 The application would also need a backend framework such as Express.js to handle routing and backend logic.

-Aside from the major but currently unnecessary architectural improvements, the only improvements that I would make to the app as it is are some small improvemts to the styling.
-For example, the traffic chart, implemented with chart.js, was a late addition to the details modal and was not properly planned for in the details modal design, so the details modal could use a bit of an overhaul to make sure the chart fits with the rest of the component more reliably and aesthetically.
+Aside from the major but currently unnecessary architectural improvements, the only improvements that I would make to the app as it is are some small improvements to the styling.
+For example, the traffic chart, implemented with chart.js, was a late addition to the details modal and was not properly planned for in the rest of the details modal design, so it could use a bit of an overhaul to make sure the chart fits with the rest of the component more reliably and aesthetically.

 ### Other notes